lukamiletic95/papers/Push pull push HEAP PSS.md

 This push-pull-push approach reduces the payload in the network, owing to the fact that only a transaction's id is gossiped.
 Sending the actual transaction is delayed until *T* is explicitly required.

 However, this approach has one drawback.
 It assumes that every node in the network a has fanout *f = ln(n)*.
 This means that, when gossiping, every node will be equally burdened.
-Unfortunately, not all the nodes have the same bandwidth.
-Therefore, imposing a high load on a node with lower bandwidth may cause crashes, lower throughput and higher latency.
+Unfortunately, not all the nodes have the same capabilities.
+Therefore, imposing a high load on a node with lower capabilities may cause crashes, lower throughput and higher latency.
 HEAP, the second part of this solution, tends to solve this issue.

 #### 2. HEAP

 HEAP (HEterogeneity-Aware-Protocol) does not assume that the network is of homogeneous structure.
-It relies on nodes having different properties, in a way that some nodes are faster and more productive than
+It relies on nodes having different properties, in such a way that some nodes are faster and more productive than others.
+HEAP adapts a node's fanout according to its bandwidth

 <br/><br/>
 <div align='center'>